hphelion/documentation/moonshot/prepare.releasenotes.md

 * [Disk Image Builder](/cloudos/moonshot/manage/image-builder/): Shows you how to use Disk Image Builder to create images for the HP Cloud OS for Moonshot.

 * [HP Cloud OS for Moonshot Backup and Restore](/cloudos/moonshot/manage/backup-process/): Describes how to backup and restore HP Cloud OS for Moonshot.

-* [Open Source and Third-Party Software License Agreements](/cloudos/moonshot/os-3rd-party-license-agreements/): License information regarding the HP Cloud OS for Moonshot product.
-This topic includes legal notices and the disclaimer for experimental software.

 ###Legal Notices and Disclaimer### {#legal-notices-disclaimer}